dimiksonkha/leetcode-python/README.md

-# Leetcode solution with Python
+# Leetcode solutions with Python
 Problem solving with data structure and algorithm using python on Leetcode platform.
 ## Topics
 - Array